 The department’s graduate program committee reads each letter of recommendation carefully, therefore it is important that the applicants select appropriate writers.
 Students should choose letter writers who will be able to speak to the applicant’s potential success in the M.S. program.
 The letters of recommendation should assess the applicant’s strengths, problem solving skills, motivation, and likelihood of completing the program.

 Successful M.S. applicants ask their academic advisers, professors, or a past employer from an internship or job to write their letters of recommendation.
 The relationship between the applicant and letter writer will be noted by the graduate program committee.
-Applicants should not ask family members or friends or faculty from the area of the School for which they are applying.
+Applicants should not ask family members or friends.

 In a few days after completing the application for admission, the Graduate School will solicit the names and email addresses of those you choose to write letters of recommendation.
 Letter writers will then be sent an email from the U of A recognizing they have been asked to write a letter of recommendation for the applicant.
 They must submit their letters online.